rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 Characters are created and maintained in the characterhub.
 The Character Hub is created by someone with a Roll20 Pro subscription for three reasons:
   * the owner of the Character Hub should have a lot of roll20 compendia to be able share and curate content available in the charactermancer,
-  * to allow everybody to import/export characters,
+  * to allow all players to import/export characters regardless of subscription,
   * to run the CommunityPlaySupport roll20 mod.

-### Characterhub - Curation of Compendium Content
+#### Curation of Compendium Content

 The compendiums in the Character Hub are curated to only have content available that is agreed by the gamemasters.
 This means that the creator needs to explicitly share all compendiums that AND explicity block all other compendiums.
 All players create and store their character in the Character Hub.

-### Characterhub - Roll20 Mod
+#### Characterhub - Roll20 Mod

 The [Roll20 Community Play Support mod](https://github.com/rhenenrpg/rhenenrpg.github.io/blob/main/mgmp/roll20/CommunityPlaySupport.js) provides the following functionalities:

-#### Characterhub Community Play Support - New Character Button
+1. New Character Button

 Every time a player launches the characterhub campaign, a pink button is shown in the chat.
 When the player presses this button:
   * a new character is created;